What you need to know

 Why so few?
 Because many owners don't record and share their bike serial number and description.

-Sign up on the 529 Garage mobile app or website External website, opens in new tab, or visit your local community policing centre External website, opens in new tab.
+You can also sign up on the 529 Garager website External website, opens in new tab or visit your local community policing centre.

 529 Garage works!
 This person got their stolen bike back because they registered it.